 Is your weakness your speaking ability?
-Passing the Spanish AP test isn’t a given for everyone.
+Passing a Spanish test isn’t a given for everyone.
 Your tutor will be there to role-play conversations with you and to correct your pronunciation and grammar.
 They will be able to advise you on how to improve.

 Do you have trouble with your writing skills?
-A private tutor will help you in your revisions and can help you go over your previous corrected exams and homework assignments to improve on past mistakes.
+A private Spanish teacher will help you in your revisions and can help you go over your previous corrected exams and homework assignments to improve on past mistakes.

 Meeting a private tutor in an informal setting is essential before choosing who to work with.

 That’s for you to decide!
 But a year-round tutor will allow you to have the best chance of succeeding.
 You will be more at ease, you will better manage your stress, and you will without a doubt attain a higher level of Spanish than the majority of your classmates.

 A word to the wise: You need to be preparing for the entire year, and maybe even before, in order to excel in your Spanish exams!
 You don’t learn a second language in a few weeks.
 Engaging with the modern language that is Spanish early on is the best way to pass your Spanish test.